againxx/Notes/Python/namedtuple.md

 * How to change the value of a given key of a namedtuple?

 ## Basic
-Present in module `collections`
+* Present in module `collections`

-Like dictionaries they contain keys that are hashed to a particular value.
+* Like dictionaries they contain keys that are hashed to a particular value.
 But on contrary, it supports both access from key value and **iteration**, the functionality that dictionaries lack.
 Besides, it can save some typing than dictionary if you use the same structure multiple times.
+* It's often used when a class only has a few properties but no method (like structure in C++)

 ## Access Operations
 There are three ways to access namedtuple's elements